 - 1 bunch kale

 - Heat a large pressure cooker or pot and sauté the onions for about 5 minutes.
 (I do this in a dry pot and add water by the tablespoon if needed to prevent sticking.
 Adding a pinch of baking soda will make the onions cooker more quickly.)
 When they are becoming translucent, stir in the cumin and mustard seeds and cook for another minute.
 Add the ginger and garlic, and cook for one more minute.
 Add the ginger and garlic, and cook for one more minute.
 Add the sweet potatoes, water, split peas and 1 tablespoon curry powder.
 Stir well.

 - If using a pressure cooker, seal the cooker and bring it up to high pressure.
-Cook at high pressure for 8 minutes (10 minutes for electric pressure cooker); then remove from the heat and allow the pressure to come down naturally for 15 minutes and then perform a quick release.
+Cook at high pressure for 8 minutes (10 minutes for electric pressure cooker); then remove from the heat (or turn off) and allow the pressure to come down naturally for 15 minutes and then perform a quick release.